Zonkell/solana-nft-history/README.md

 - [x] Gather data from Solana collections
 - [x] Create initial MVP for website
+- [ ] Add more 1/1 projects and also information about NFT marketplaces.
 - [ ] Make a proper website with good UX and UI
 - [ ] Add further analysis to website
 - [ ] Fix all issues in the data